'Army man,' family are put to the test

 “If I can at least get two gray checks, I know his phone hasn’t been blown to smithereens,” she said.
 “At this point, I’m just trying to get two gray checks.”

-If a clock icon tells her the message hasn’t been received, her heart starts beating.
+If a clock icon tells her the message hasn’t been received, her heart starts beating faster.

 As Ja’Mira drove down the highway one recent afternoon to pick up her kids, her anxiety laid out her nightmare in detail.
 She sees her husband coming home in a box.
 He is wearing his uniform.
 She must make him look good for his funeral.
 He is sporting his new mustache — the “deployment ’stache,” which Ja’Mira and the kids hate.
 But Ja’Mira decides he can keep it.